khoaHyh/neural-network-from-scratch/parts/part1/part1.md

 ### Project Setup

 I've been using [uv](https://docs.astral.sh/uv/) to set up Python projects so that's what I went ahead and did here.
-I was first put on to uv when I came across a [talk](https://www.youtube.com/watch?v=gSKTfG1GXYQ) given by Charlie Marsh, found of Astral, on the Jane Street Youtube channel.
+I was first put on to uv when I came across a [talk](https://www.youtube.com/watch?v=gSKTfG1GXYQ) given by Charlie Marsh, founder of Astral, on the Jane Street Youtube channel.

 #### Steps